the-blundell-lab/mCA-mutation-rates-fitness-consequences/README.md

 This repository contains the code and necessary files to accompany the manuscript **"Mutation rates and fitness consequences of mosaic chromosomal alterations in blood"**.
 Code was written using Python.

-If there are problems with the code (.ipynb) pages rendering, please try viewing them here: [.....](https://nbviewer.org/github/the-blundell-lab/mCA-mutation-rates-fitness-consequences/tree/main/)
+If there are problems with the code (.ipynb) pages rendering, please try viewing them on [jupyter nbviewer](https://nbviewer.org/github/the-blundell-lab/mCA-mutation-rates-fitness-consequences/tree/main/)

 ## Navigation:
 ### Code & data for generation of figures/ analyses in main text: